 Why bother trying to develop a DNA test for this trait?
 The good news is that the condition, in most dogs, is cosmetic, rarely requiring surgical correction or interfering with function of the dog like other conditions such as hip dysplasia.
 However, the condition is definitely abnormal and definitive reports of the trait in other breeds are hard to find.
 Empirically, the number of affected dogs in the show population is increasing as are reports of Shelties with missing incisors (only 4 adult central incisors with no deciduous I-3 precursors ever appearing).
 Breeding two carriers or affected individuals might result in a greater number of missing incisor teeth.
 Puppies with only 3 upper deciduous incisor teeth have resulted from such a breeding.
 If breeders are unaware of the condition and the number of affected dogs continues to increase, the condition could become so prevalent that it would be impossible to eliminate or to keep it at a low prevalence.
 Superior individuals carrying the trait may well be desirable for a breeding program, and a DNA test for this anomaly would give breeders a mechanism for identifying normal appearing carriers, thereby allowing them to use that information in breeding decisions.

 At the request of the ASSA, Dr. Gary S. Johnson of the Animal Molecular Genetic Laboratory, Department of Pathobiology, the College of Veterinary Medicine, The University of Missouri began accepting DNA samples from affected dogs and their relatives in 2010.
-Since then, Dr. Leigh Anne Clark, Department of Genetics and Biochemistry, Clemson University began collaborating with Dr. Johnson, and she has become the primary investigator of this study.
+Since then, Dr. Leigh Anne Clark, Department of Pathology, College of Veterinary Medicine, University of Georgia began collaborating with Dr. Johnson, and she has become the primary investigator of this study.

 What is needed for this study: